 Simply put, CRM is a system for recording and storing all information related to customer interactions.

-Simply put, CRM is a system for recording and storing all information related to customer interactions.
-CRM systems like Salesforce and Microsoft Dynamics CRM provide a standardized method for collecting and sharing customer data and cataloging customer interactions.
-Since all of the data is standardized, it’s easily shared throughout the business.
+Since all the data is standardized, it’s easily shared throughout the company.
 CRM can be used by executives to create sales projections, by sales reps to maintain contact with clients, by shipping clerks to verify addresses, and by the billing department to create invoices.
 The goal of CRM is to provide a comprehensive store of customer data that can be used to increase sales, improve customer retention, and make customer relations more efficient.

 What is ERP?